Israeli strike on Gaza shelter kills 17 as Blinken says cease-fire talks will resume

 The war has displaced around 90% of Gaza's population of 2.3 million, often multiple times.
 Hundreds of thousands of people are crammed into tent camps along the coast after entire neighborhoods in many areas were pounded to rubble.

-Months of cease-fire negotiations brokered by the United States, Egypt and Qatar sputtered to a halt over the summer.
-The war has meanwhile expanded to Lebanon, where Israel launched a ground invasion more than three weeks ago after trading fire with the Hezbollah militant group for much of the past year.
+Meanwhile the Israeli campaign has expanded to Lebanon, where Israel launched a ground invasion over three weeks ago after trading fire with the Hezbollah militant group for much of the past year.

+Lebanese health officials reported another day of intense airstrikes and shelling Thursday, which they said killed 19 people over the last 24 hours and raised the overall Lebanese death toll to 2,593 since the conflict started in October 2023.

 Amiri reported from Doha, Qatar, and Khaled reported from Cairo.
-Associated Press writer Samy Magdy in Cairo contributed.
+Associated Press writers Samy Magdy in Cairo and Isabel DeBre in Buenos Aires, Argentina, contributed.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war